nehoraibar/Adaptive-Cruise-Control-Fuzzy-Logic-/README.md

 ---
 # How It Works

-The controller continuously measures two inputs:
+The controller computes acceleration commands using:

-- Distance Error
+• Distance Error
-- Relative Velocity
+• Relative Velocity

-These measurements are passed into a Zero-Order Sugeno Fuzzy Inference System.

-The fuzzy rule base determines an acceleration command, which is filtered through an actuator lag model before being applied to the nonlinear vehicle dynamics.
+These inputs are evaluated by a 15-rule Zero-Order Sugeno FIS whose output is filtered through a first-order actuator model before driving the nonlinear vehicle dynamics.

 The resulting vehicle motion updates the spacing and velocity measurements, closing the feedback loop.